 AI is Changing the World

-Even in its embryonic stage, AI is already dramatically changing our world.
+Even in its embryonic stage, artificial intelligence is already dramatically changing our world.
 We see more and more AI-driven applications at home, at work, and in many other settings where humans need to interact with and process information.
 Expert systems guide us through the intricacies of a new electronic device.
 Smartphones now recognize our faces and follow our spoken commands.
 We chat with customer service agents online, and may not even realize that the “people” helping us out are nothing more than intelligent software.

 Every day now, we read headlines that announce developments that seem more like scenarios from sci-fi books and movies.
 Smart cars that drive themselves and smart offices that anticipate your needs are rolling out of production, transitioning from once-distant concepts into the realm of matter-of-fact reality.
 There are fewer farmers these days and more AI software taking care of agricultural technicalities and specifics.